-Once you check in and set up your tent, the party really begins: full run of the place; rides with virtually no lines; a special puppet show; and a silly magic show.
+Once you check in and set up your tent, the party really begins: the full run of the place; rides with virtually no lines; a special puppet show; and a silly magic show.
 The event comes complete with a dinner — ours was a pretty delicious taco bar (with hot dog backup for taco haters), dessert of ice cream sundaes, popcorn, and breakfast.

 What we didn’t love:

 Fairyland describes this experience as an “urban” one.
 There are LOUD city noises into the night.
-We heard fireworks, loud music, laughing and partying at the adjacent gazebo until pretty late.
+We heard fireworks, loud music, laughing, and partying at the adjacent gazebo until pretty late.